KEY TAKEAWAYS

 This article discusses key factors you should be aware of before embarking on a finance major.

-Understanding the Finance Major The finance major focuses on the strategic management and allocation of economic resources.
+The finance major focuses on the strategic management and allocation of economic resources.
 It involves learning how to balance assets and liabilities, both in certain and uncertain times.

 This field is not just about numbers; it’s about understanding how these numbers affect businesses and economies.